snowplow/documentation/docs/tutorials/migrating-your-ga4-data-to-snowplow/index.md

 Although GA4 and Snowplow both track events, GA4 does not have a concept of [entities](https://docs.snowplow.io/docs/understanding-your-pipeline/entities/).
 As such, the migrator gathers the parameters from each of your GA4 events, and adds similar parameters to a Snowplow entity definition.
 For example, if you have two events, `add_to_cart` and `view_cart`, with each containing a property called `page_title`, a Snowplow entity called context_vendor_page_1_0_0 will be created, and the `page_title` parameter will be added to it.
 In addition, for each of your events, a Snowplow self-describing event will also be created, containing the parameters from each GA4 event.

 The interface in the UI allows you to modify any of the pre-created entities, or create your own entities.
-You can remove parameters from the events (for example if you wish to add the parameter to an entity), but you cannot add any new parameters to events.
+You can remove parameters from the events (for example if you wish to add the parameter to an entity), but you cannot add any new parameters to events or create new events.
 Events will be migrated contatining the same parameters as they had in GA4, minus any that you remove.

 When you create a new entity, you can choose parameters from the events that are shown in the UI.
 Note that you only have to add a parameter to an entity once, and it will be filled in the entity column from any event that has that parameter.
 For example, if you move the `page_title` parameter (which exists in both `add_to_cart` and `view_cart` events) from the `add_to_cart` event to a new `cart` entity, in the newly created table the `page_title` parameter will be filled in on both the `add_to_cart` and `view_cart` events.
 You don't have to copy the parameter from both events to the new entity.